How to Implement API File Versioning: A Complete Developer Tutorial

 Managing Concurrency with File Locks

 When multiple agents collaborate in the same workspace, race conditions become a serious risk.
-If two distinct agents try to update the same document at the same time, one update might silently overwrite the other.
-Fastio solves this problem natively with File Locks.
+If two distinct agents try to update the same document at the same time, one update might overwrite the other.
+Fastio provides file locks so an agent can hold exclusive write access while it works.

 -H "Authorization: Bearer YOUR_API_KEY"

-Once the lock is acquired, the API rejects conflicting requests.
-Other agents will receive a multiple Locked HTTP status code if they try to upload a new version.
-The primary agent can upload its changes, verify the output, and then release the lock safely.
-This design pattern ensures that multi-agent systems maintain a clean, sequential version history without accidental data loss.
+Once the lock is acquired, the primary agent can upload its changes, verify the output, and then release the lock.
+This design pattern keeps multi-agent writes sequential and leaves a clean, recoverable version history.

 Automating Workflows with Version Webhooks